ResearchComputing/Documentation/docs/gateways/OnDemand.md

 ## Open OnDemand _(Browser Based HPC Portal)_

 CURC Open OnDemand is a browser based, integrated, single access point for all of your high performance computing (HPC) resources at CU Research Computing.
-CURC Open OnDemand provides a graphical interface to view, edit, download, and upload files; manage and create job templates for CURC's clusters; and access CURC interactive applications (Virtual Desktops, Matlab, and JupyterNotebooks).
+CURC Open OnDemand provides a graphical interface to view, edit, download, and upload files; manage and create job templates for CURC's clusters; and access CURC interactive applications (Virtual Desktops, Matlab, Jupyter Notebooks, and RStudio).
 All of these actions are completed via a web browser and require only minimal knowledge of Linux and scheduler commands.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cP6lfRWywk0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>